 Pivot is an online collection of interactive videos of real events and phenomena, wrapped in teacher-configurable exercises.
 Pivot videos are analyzed using tools akin to a meter stick and stopwatch.
 Measurements are made by the student on certain frames, and data manually read off scales and readouts.

-Logger Pro is more of a generic video analysis tool.
-In Logger Pro -style video analysis, an object is tracked frame-by-frame, with the user or software locating that object in the plane of the video with a click.
+Vernier Video Analysis and Logger Pro provide a more generic video analysis tool for frame-by-frame analysis.
+In these applications an object is tracked in each frame, with the user or software locating that object in the plane of the video with a click.
 Those X,Y locations are recorded in a data table, which can then be graphed.
 It’s as if one has a sensor that measures the location of an object on a plane.
 Derivative calculations provide velocity values based on these positions and frame times.

-Both tools are useful for different kinds of tasks.
+Both types of tools are useful for different kinds of tasks.